sleetplayground/sleet_raycast_hello/README.md

 - [X] update the greeting
 - [ ] create new near account, a *.user.raycast.near account
 - [ ] my own meme token launchpad, maybe a separte extention
+- interact with near contracts, some samples and options for devlopmental

 web4, awesomeweb4
 - [x] discover and open web4 sites in browser